Skip to the content.

 What kind of people do fit at Organa?

-Most people who end up at Organa were previously independent consultants (or were heading in that direction), or interestingly, are people who don’t like the way many organisations traditionally operate or were feeling they weren’t doing their best work.
+Most people who end up at Organa were previously independent advisers (or were heading in that direction), or interestingly, are people who don’t like the way many organisations traditionally operate or were feeling they weren’t doing their best work.
 Typical personality traits:

 Of course, not everyone at Organa has all these traits.
 But this is typically the type of person who is attracted to Organa.